 You will not be dissatisfied with the mulching performance of the Deere.
 (A mulching package costs between $30 and $60.)

 winner: Cub Cadet XT1 LT42

 Comfort shouldn’t be overlooked while purchasing a riding lawn mower.
 In some places, you may spend 50 hours or more on your tractor per season.

 Both the John Deere D130 and Cub Cadet XT1 LT42 feature a comfortable and plush high-back seat, as well as an automated drive system (which adjusts the gearbox for speed) and washout apertures for washing under the cutting deck with a garden hose.

 In our tests of braking, steering, turning, and stability, the Deere had a more smooth ride than the Cub Cadet.
 Yet, the change is marginal.
 And if you’re upgrading from a push mower, nearly every tractor in our ratings will seem like a significant upgrade.

 According to surveys, approximately 22 percent of John Deere tractor models break down in their fourth year of operation.
 In contrast, 37% of those manufactured by Cub Cadet fail during the same time range.

-The good news is that the average repair cost for both brands is less than $100.
+The average repair cost for both brands is less than $100.
 If you are considering purchasing a lawn tractor, both the Cub Cadet XT1 and the John Deere D130 are excellent selections.